indimail/indimail-virtualdomains/.github/README-indimail.md

 In the qmail system, you control all local addresses of the form user-anything, as well as the address user itself, where user is your account name.
 Delivery to user-anything is controlled by the file homedir/.qmail-anything.
 (These rules may be changed by editing the assign file as given above in qmail-users.

 The alias user controls all other addresses.
 Delivery to user is controlled by the file homedir/.qmail-user, where homedir is alias's home directory.
-In the following description, qmail-local is handling a message addressed to local@domain, where local is controlled by .qmail-ext.
+In the following description, <b>qmail-local</b> is handling a message addressed to local@domain, where local is controlled by .qmail-ext.
 Here is what it does.
-If .qmail-ext is completely empty, qmail-local follows the defaultdelivery instructions set by your system administrator.
+If .qmail-ext is completely empty, <b>qmail-local</b> follows the defaultdelivery instructions set by your system administrator.
-If .qmail-ext doesn't exist, qmail-local will try some default .qmail files.
-For example, if ext is foo-bar, qmail-local will try first .qmail-foo-bar, then .qmail-foo-default, and finally .qmail-default.
-If none of these exist, qmail-local will bounce the message.
-(Exception: for the basic user address, qmail-local treats a nonexistent .qmail the same as an empty .qmail.)
+If .qmail-ext doesn't exist, <b>qmail-local</b> will try some default .qmail files.
+For example, if ext is foo-bar, <b>qmail-local</b> will try first .qmail-foo-bar, then .qmail-foo-default, and finally .qmail-default.
+If none of these exist, <b>qmail-local</b> will bounce the message.
+(Exception: for the basic user address, <b>qmail-local</b> treats a nonexistent .qmail the same as an empty .qmail.)
 The vadddomain command creates the file .qmail-default in /var/domain/domains/domain\_name.
 Hence any email addressed to user@example.com gets controlled by /var/indimail/domains/example.com/.qmail-default.

-WARNING: For security, qmail-local replaces any dots in ext with colons before checking .qmail-ext.
-For convenience, qmail-local converts any uppercase letters in ext to lowercase.
+WARNING: For security, <b>qmail-local</b> replaces any dots in ext with colons before checking .qmail-ext.
+For convenience, <b>qmail-local</b> converts any uppercase letters in ext to lowercase.

 # Controlling Delivery Rates

 <b>qmail-send</b> has the ability to control delivery rates of jobs scheduled for delivery.
 Every queue can have a directory named <b>ratelimit</b> where you can store rate control definition for a domain.
 These rate control definition files can be created using the <b>drate</b> command.
 All you need to provide is a mathematical expression that defines your rate. e.g. 100/3600 means 100 emails per hour.
 This rate control works at the queue level. indimail-mta uses multiple queues.
-Each queue has its own delivery handled by by its own set of qmail-todo, qmail-send, qmail-lspawn, qmail-rspawn, qmail-clean daemons.
+Each queue has its own delivery handled by by its own set of <b>qmail-todo</b>, <b>qmail-send</b>, <b>qmail-lspawn</b>, <b>qmail-rspawn</b>, <b>qmail-clean</b> daemons.
 Enforcing rate control on such a queue has a practical problem of having to define rate control definition for each and every queue.

 To avoid the practical problem of rate limiting every queue, we can use a dedicated queue to handle rate controllled delivery.
 The default indimail installation creates a special queue named as <b>slowq</b> and uses a daemon <b>slowq-send</b> instead of <b>qmail-send</b> to process the <u>slowq</u> queue.
-This is done by calling <b>slowq-start<b> instead of <b>qmail-daemon</b> / <b>qmail-start</b>. <b>slowq-send</b> doesn't have its own qmail-todo process.
+This is done by calling <b>slowq-start<b> instead of <b>qmail-daemon</b> / <b>qmail-start</b>. <b>slowq-send</b> doesn't have its own <b>qmail-todo</b> process.
 We don't require it as we aren't looking at high delivery rates for this queue. <b>slowq-start</b> is invoked using a supervised service in <u>/service/slowq</u>.

 To create this special slowq service for delivery rate control you can use svctool as below.
 This will also create the queue <u>/var/indimail/queue/slowq</u> and logs to be in <u>/var/log/svc/slowq/current</u>.